blleng/obsidian-notes/content/notes/lammps-on-wsl-with-openmp-and-gpu.md

 Besides these packages, [additional packages](https://docs.lammps.org/Packages_list.html) can be installed if you need.

-The compiled excutable file can be found in this `build` folder if the process goes properly, and this folder can be added into `PATH` for convenient use.
+The compiled excutable file can be found in this `build` folder if the process goes properly.
+This folder can be added into `PATH` for convenience.
 In the `~/.bashrc` file:

 ```bash
 export PATH=$PATH:/path_to_home/lammps-2Aug2023/build